BehroozB/honesthash.js/readme.md

 # Honest Hash

-## The best hashing algorithm for speed, uniqueness, speed and length
+## The best hashing algorithm for speed, uniqueness, speed and length for Javascript

 <br/>
 <br/>

+### When should I use HonestHash.js

+  - When you need a very short, but still unique hash
+  - When you need a configurable own speed of hashing
+  - When you want use one library for client and server side
+  - When you love open source

-## Solves problems of conventional hashing
+### Problems of conventional hashes
-## Why

  - Hash is too slow or too fast
    - Honesthash has optional speed